Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum time in days below previous high water mark of 507 days in the last 5 years of NXP Semiconductors N.V., we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)
+• Looking at the maximum time in days below previous high water mark of 507 days in the last 5 years of NXP Semiconductors N.V., we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration: